 Phlebectomy – Ambulatory and Micropuncture

-It is very important to note that Ambulatory Phlebectomy is a supplemental procedure to EVLT.
+It is very important to note that AP is a supplemental procedure to EVLT.
 Varicose veins on the skin surface arise from an underlying vein source that is refluxing.
 In other words, varicose veins that are treated by phlebectomy are only the surface manifestation of an underlying venous insufficiency.
-As such, it does not make sense to simply remove the varicose veins without treating the underlyling refluxing veins.
-For this reason, most insurance companies cover ambulatory phlebectomy only after the EVLT procedure is performed.
-Therefore, ambulatory phlebectomy should be considered as an associated procedure to EVLT.
-And as one might expect, the benefits and risks of ambulatory phlebectomy are very similar to those of EVLT.
+As such, it does not make sense to simply remove the varicose veins without treating the underlying refluxing veins.
+For this reason, most insurance companies cover AP only after the EVLT procedure is performed.
+Therefore, phlebectomy should be considered as an associated procedure to EVLT.
+And as one might expect, the benefits and risks of AP are very similar to those of EVLT.

 Ambulatory Micropuncture Phlebectomy: Questions & Answers

 The rest are the same as for AFTER-Endovenous Laser Treatment in terms of the following:

 - Concerns about bruising and redness

 - Travel by car or airplane for prolonged periods

 We look forward to answering any remaining questions you may have about vein removal and ambulatory phlebectomy.
 Our friendly and informed Springfield, MA office can be reached by phone at 413.732.4242 or fill out the form below.